Hanging pothos

 lineage and Symbolism

 The Hanging Pothos (aka Epipremnum aureum) from the Araceae family has heart-shaped leaves, dappled in golden hues or marbled whites that create flowing, and elegant trails.
-We love hanging it near windows of our living room, but It fits perfectly in kitchens, bedrooms, or even a cozy bathroom! it can stretch up to 10 feet or more if it’s happy.
+It makes a great trailing plant near windows of our living room, but It fits perfectly in kitchens, bedrooms, or even a cozy bathroom! it can stretch up to 10 feet or more if it’s happy.
 A fun fact: this plant is so hardy, it can even grow in water alone!

 The Hanging Pothos symbolizes perseverance and growth – best suited for Taurus known for their patience and dedication to nurturing plants